onflow/flow-go/consensus/hotstuff/cruisectl/README.md

 * Flow TestNet (`devnet51`) August 14-18, 2024
   with 7 consensus nodes.
 * Cruise control was configured to stabilize view progression of the consensus committee to 2 views per second, i.e. the target view time is 500ms
-* On August 14 at 11:30 am testnet was started, which was a bit earlier than anticipated for the number of specified views in the epoch, to precisely assign with the specified epoch transition at 2 views per second given.
+* On August 14 at 18:30 UTC testnet was started, which was a bit earlier than anticipated for the number of specified views in the epoch, to precisely assign with the specified epoch transition at 2 views per second.
 In other words, there were fewer views to cover the remaining time duration until the targeted epoch switchover time, so views had to be longer than 500ms.
-* The controller responds as expected:
+* The controller responded as expected (see figure below):
-  * it elongates the view time between until Aug 15, 00:50am
+  * it elongated the view time until Aug 15, 00:50 UTC
-  * At that point, the timing has aligned with the setpoint to progress with 500ms view time from there on.
+  * At that point, the timing had aligned with the setpoint to progress with 500ms view time from there on.
 * On testnet, we assume that consensus participants are responsive and not overloaded.
 In this case, the number of orphaned blocks or timed-out views should be entirely negligible (assumption).
 Hence, we can assume that the protocol proceeds entirely on the happy path with negligible error.